MCCE2024/INENPT-G1-Argo/README.md

 **Connection**: This repository deploys applications to the Kubernetes cluster and database provisioned by INENPT-G1-K8s.

+## 🔗 How This Repository Integrates with the Others

+- **INENPT-G1-Code**:
+  - Developers push code to this repo.
+  - CI/CD workflows build Docker images for each microservice and push them to the GitHub Container Registry (GHCR).
+  - (Recommended) After a successful build, a workflow or manual process updates the image tag in the Helm values files in this (INENPT-G1-Argo) repository, ensuring ArgoCD deploys the latest version.

+- **INENPT-G1-K8s**:
+  - This repo provisions the Kubernetes cluster and managed PostgreSQL database using OpenTofu (or Terraform).
+  - The cluster endpoint and DB connection info are used by ArgoCD and the deployed applications.
+  - Infrastructure changes (e.g., scaling, networking) are managed here and are independent of application deployment.

+- **INENPT-G1-Argo (this repo)**:
+  - Contains Helm charts, ArgoCD ApplicationSets, and Sealed Secrets for all tenants and services.
+  - ArgoCD continuously syncs the state of the cluster to match the configuration in this repo.
+  - When image tags are updated here, ArgoCD automatically deploys the new version to the cluster provisioned by INENPT-G1-K8s.

 ## 📊 Learning Objectives & Course Requirements

 > [!TIP]